Thousands of years. Hundreds of traditions.

 "None of you truly believes until he wishes for his brother what he wishes for himself."

-The mind loves time travel — replaying what happened, rehearsing what might.
+The mind drifts.
+It replays what happened and rehearses what might.
 Most of us spend more time there than here.
 But the only real moment is this one.
 The way back is simple: pay attention.
 Not to something special.
 To whatever's here.

 "Who is the mighty one?
 One who conquers his impulse."